 While it may sound cliche, we live in a fast-paced world, and keeping up with all the changes can be incredibly difficult–and for busy healthcare providers, it can be especially challenging.

-Between treating patients, keeping schedules on track, collecting payment, and everything else going on behind the scenes, physicians and practice managers have their hands completely full.
+Between treating patients, keeping schedules on track, collecting payment, and everything else going on behind the scenes, providers and practice managers have their hands completely full.
 It's hard enough to keep your practice running smoothly–there just isn't enough time in the day to spend significant time learning how to optimize your practice!

 With that challenge in mind, we are excited to present The Peachy Library, an educational vehicle aimed at helping healthcare providers improve their bottom line.
-There are serious flaws in the current payment collection process and exciting opportunities available for physicians to increase their profitability by embracing mobile billing and payment systems.
+There are serious flaws in the current payment collection process and exciting opportunities available for providers to increase their profitability by embracing mobile billing and payment systems.

 But before we get into the details of how you can take your practice to the next level, we feel that some introductions are in order.
-We need to introduce you to our founder and CEO, Lex Oiler, because to help you understand just how passionate we are about helping physicians implement a better, more profitable solution to bill payment, we need to tell you her story.
+We need to introduce you to our founder and CEO, Lex Oiler, because to help you understand just how passionate we are about helping providers implement a better, more profitable solution to bill payment, we need to tell you her story.

 Lex grew up in suburban Ohio with hard-working parents.
 They were the kinds of people who paid their bills on time and tried their best to be frugal and responsible.
 They were normal people, just like the many patients you treat daily.